-Instead of presenting your work solely as a series of facts (budgets, figures, breakdowns) that will bore even the most kind-hearted audiences out of their minds, organize your facts into a story.
+Instead of presenting your work solely as a series of facts (budgets, figures, breakdowns) that'll bore even the most kind-hearted audiences out of their minds, organize your facts into a story.

-And use a professional design, with captivating photo layouts and graphics, to help connect your audience visually to your story, such as the stylish Summit 2 PowerPoint template:
+And use a professional design, with captivating photo layouts and graphics, to help connect your audience visually to your story, such as the stylish Polarity PowerPoint Template:

 What interesting connections can you make between your facts?
-What story can you build around them that will keep your audience stay engaged from start to finish?
+What story can you build around them that'll help your audience stay engaged from start to finish?
 Tell them that!

 Learn more about the presentation writing process: